MichaIng/DietPi-Docs/docs/usage.md

 ---
-description: Usage hints for DietPi
+description: Miscellaneous usage hints and guides for the DietPi OS
-title: Usage hints / HowTo
 ---

 # Usage hints / HowTo